bebenlebricolo/events-manager/trunk/readme.txt

 6. Manage attendees with various booking reports

 == Changelog ==
+= 5.9.7.3 =
+* minor JS conflict fix for those overriding the tickets admin template (or those incorrectly overriding ALL EM templates) in their theme with older HTML structure

 = 5.9.7.2 =
 * fixed CSV injection vulnerability which can allow malicious text to be exported to CSV files and parsed by Spreadsheet
 * fixed #_BOOKINGCUTOFF text date formats not getting translated correctly